Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

     3. Connect heroku to your github repository using the "Deployment method", in the "Deploy" page of your heroku app:
         - https://dashboard.heroku.com/apps/%3Capp-name%3E/deploy/github
-        - Push the application automatically to heroku with Automatic deploys, alwasy in the "Deploy" section
+        - Push the application automatically to heroku with Automatic deploys, always in the "Deploy" section

     4. In your app in heroku, go to settings, reveal the config vars and enter the following variables: